Hotfix Prioritization Matrix & Decision Framework

 Common Pitfalls to Avoid

-Time pressure often leads to shortcuts in testing, creating bigger problems.
-Even for critical hotfixes, maintain minimum testing standards.
+Maintain minimum testing standards even under pressure.
 Better to take an extra hour than create a worse issue.

-In high-pressure situations, communication often breaks down.
-Assign a dedicated communicator to keep stakeholders informed.
+Assign a dedicated communicator during crises.
 Regular updates prevent panic and duplicate reporting.

 Hotfix Excellence Checklist